Camille Vella-Wilkinson, J.D.

 In March 2024, Camille received a Certificate of Appreciation from the Office of the Secretary of Defense for the sponsorship and passage of the Nurse Licensure Compact to support military spouse Nurses and "continuing to serve as a public advocate for our service members and their families."

-Her professional associations include: American Legion Shield's Post #43, Disabled American Veterans (DAV) Chapter 9, Warwick Congress of Veterans, Women Veterans Across the Nation Unit 118, Italian American War Veterans, (ITAM), RI Military Organization, Society of Human Resource Management (SHRM) and Leadership Rhode Island.
+Her professional associations include: American Legion Shield's Post #43, RI Department of Disabled American Veterans, Disabled American Veterans (DAV) Chapter 9, Women Veterans Alliance (WoVeN), Military Women Across the Nation (MWAN) Unit 118, Women Veterans Network, Italian American War Veterans, (ITAM), RI Military Organization(RIMO), Society of Human Resource Management (SHRM) and Leadership Rhode Island (LRI)

 Married to Kenneth Wilkinson, a 34-year military veteran and college Math Professor.